AleksCrow/Currency/README.md

 /swagger-ui/ - swagger

 /average/update - update databases<br>
-/average/result - resul by last update<br>
+/average/result - resulе by last update<br>
-/average/filter?startTime[yyyy-MM-dd'T'hh-MM-ss]&endTime[yyyy-MM-dd'T'hh-MM-ss] - filter by time
+/average/filter?startTime[yyyy-MM-dd'T'hh-MM-ss]&endTime[yyyy-MM-dd'T'hh-MM-ss] - filter by time.
+Can be used one of parameters

 Minfin api replaced on mock api in application.properties Controlers for different proveders can be deleted or used for update app